Object-centric proto-symbolic behavioural reasoning from pixels: Introduction

 \section{Introduction}

 A one-year old infant, before language is expressed~\cite{cowley2007human}, learns the efferent-afferent patterns of sensory stimulation and motor commands to a neural representation of the environment.
-From the sensorium, to abstract thought, and back to the minutiae of the sensorimotor domain, this interaction defines the feats of higher-order cognition and are the backdrop of the different levels of abstraction at which intelligent agents must operate, when they interact with the environment, which is not fully observable~\cite{gibney2024ai}.
+The pathway from the sensorium, to abstract thought, and back to the minutiae of the sensorimotor domain defines the feats of higher-order cognition and structures the different levels of abstraction at which intelligent agents must operate, when they interact with the environment~\cite{gibney2024ai}.
 How sub-symbolic computations transform into higher-level cognitive representations of structures is far from being understood~\citep{piantadosi2021computational}.
 However, there is common accepted idea that suggest that there are intermediate representations that bridge cognitive reasoning and behaviour~\citep{battaglia2013simulation}.
-Hence, in the design of artificial agents, a key challenge is first to find a representational space that provides an effective interface between these disparate demands and second a mechanism that makes proper use of this representation to interact with the environment and produce behaviour.
-This is, we define reasoning from a behavioral perspective where the output of a reasoning process is always an action that physically interacts with the environment.
+Hence, in the design of artificial agents, a key challenge is first to find a representational space that provides an effective interface between these disparate demands, as well as a mechanism that makes proper use of this representation to interact with the environment and produce behaviour.
+In this sense, we approach reasoning from a behavioral perspective where the output of a reasoning process is always an action that physically interacts with the environment.

 To address these challenges in a single, comprehensive system, here, we introduce a novel, brain-inspired neural network architecture that spans the domains of cognitive reasoning, perceptual inference, planning and continuous control.
 We follow both the emergentist and probabilistic approach to cognition, where the representational format, and the machinery to transform sensory observations into this space, is learned unsupervised but allows reasoning as an inference process.
 This also avoids the dependency on ground-truth labels furnished by human annotators, as these are highly labor-intensive to produce, especially when labels must cover all the relevant variables in a scene.
 The proposed architecture leverages the core inductive bias that the environment can be partitioned into discrete entities, or \textit{objects}, that obey many useful symmetries and invariances~\cite{greff2020binding}.
 Object-based representations and reasoning are a key tenet of perception and cognition in humans~\citep{Peters2021}.
 Objects constitute the environment's separable, movable parts, as well as the logical units of reasoning and planning.
 They naturally take on properties of symbols, as different objects obey the same laws of physics and possess similar or analogous properties~\cite{griffiths2010probabilistic}.
 At the same time, each object representation is tethered to the sensorimotor domain via explicit attention maps.
 Objects, thus, are an ideal level of abstraction to interface between the disparate levels of computation that we require.
 We show the promise of our approach by evaluating it in tasks that require both high-level reasoning and continuous control in synthetically generated environments.